Electric Vehicle Value Chain: How It Is Changing for Lenders

 Developing Ford’s Electric Vehicle Lending Value Chain

-The company expects that electric vehicles will be 40 percent of the vehicles it manufactures worldwide by 2030, while it also plans to spend over $30 billion for electric vehicle development, including battery technology.
-In conjunction, there are plans in the works to incorporate cloud-based platforms to integrate new vehicle technologies into all of Ford’s vehicles.
+The company expects that electric vehicles will be 50 percent of the vehicles it manufactures worldwide by 2030.
+It also plans to spend over $50 billion on electric vehicle development, including battery technology.
+In conjunction, plans are in the works to incorporate cloud-based platforms to integrate new vehicle technologies into all of Ford’s vehicles.
 Like many players in the nascent electric vehicle market, the company plans to change its business model from a transactional build-for-sale model to one centered on customer relationships and providing technology-based services.

 The Plight of OEM Auto Suppliers